globalsmile/Client-Financial-Analysis/README.md

 # Data Visualization

-Data visualization for the datasets was done using Microsft Excel:
+Data visualization for the dataset was done using Microsft Excel:

 - The `Dashboard` worksheet: Shows the Actual amount, Budget amount, Balance, etc of the client.